karenazz16/repository1/README.md

-This repository was created and is maintained by Ana Karen Aguirre Zúñiga.
+This repository was created and is maintained by Ana Karen Aguirre Zúñiga as part of the ESADE MSc in Business Analytics program.

+Feel free to reach out with questions or suggestions!